 2) Drying eggplant

 Drying eggplant is an alternative method to extend its shelf life.
-Dried eggplant can be used in different kinds of meals, instant soups and sauces.
+Dried eggplant can be used in different kinds of meals, instant soups, and sauces.
 For drying eggplant, fresh eggplants are washed and sliced and then dried in a drying machine such as hot air drying oven.

 Dried eggplant can be further processed into flour which enriches the diet and brings health benefits.
-To produce eggplant flour, dried eggplant slices are ground into powder form with grinder.
+To produce eggplant flour, dried eggplant slices are ground into powder form with a grinder.